How can we use technology to support help-seeking among Wadawurrung people experiencing violence?

 Dr Ashley Barnwell [School of Social and Political Sciences]

-Professor Kelsey Hegarty [General Practice]
+Professor Kelsey Hegarty [Department of General Practice]

 Renee Owen [Australian Health Practitioner Regulation Agency; Baron Health]

-Professor Jane Koziol-McLain [Auckland University]
+Professor Jane Koziol-McLain [University of Auckland]

 Community advisory panel

-Corrina Eccles [Wadawurrung cultural educator]
+Corrina Eccles [Wadawurrung Cultural Educator]

 Terry Atkinson [Wathaurong Aboriginal Co-op]